Fall Décor Flash Sale: Score Deals From The Little Market, Sunday Citizen & More - E! Online

 Whether you're in a new space or if you just want to add some fall touches to home, we have some great deal in this week's edition of Deals for Real.
 Justin Sylvester and Brandi Milloy are sharing major savings on fall-scented candles from Lauren Conrad's brand The Little Market.
 If there's just something missing from your living room and you're not quite sure what to buy, we found some gorgeous ceramic pitchers.

-If you're looking for pillows that are decorative, yet comfortable, they found some of those too.
+If you're looking for pillows that are decorative, yet comfortable, they found some beautiful pillowcases to upgrade your current pillows.
 And, of course, we just had to include a cozy, throw blanket.

 These savings won't last forever.
 Keep on scrolling to learn more about these products and to get our exclusive discount codes.